 In 1922, Dutch champion A.K.W.
 Damme proposed to use the Dame halt rule after the final piece (Man or Dame) only.
 Around 2000, Christian Freeling proposed Killer Draughts (here) by introducing condition “only after a final Dame”.
 In 2016, Juri Anikejev suggested “Killer light” (Modern Draughts) by introducing “only after a final Dame in multiple capture sequences”.
 The Dame halt rule is well-known in Gothic checkers variants (here), although the rule also applies to enemy men.

 An interesting variant was suggested by World Champion H. Hoogland, in 1923.
 The only difference is that the Dame can also capture orthogonally, but only when a Dame can be captured.
 Thus, two Dames will win against a lone Dame.
 (This is implemented as a variant.)

-The object is to capture all your opponent's men by jumping over them, or stalemate the opponent so he has no moves.
-A Man can move forward, by sliding diagonally to an adjacent empty square.
-It may also jump over an enemy piece in any direction to a vacant square on the other side.
+The object is to capture all your opponent’s men by jumping over them, or stalemate the opponent so he has no moves.
+A Man can move forward, by a diagonal step to an adjacent empty square.
+It may also jump over an enemy piece in any diagonal direction to a vacant square on the other side.
 Jumping over a piece captures it.
 Capturing is mandatory, and you must keep jumping and capturing as long as it is possible.
 You must even choose beforehand the series of jumps that captures the most men.
 When your Man reaches the other end of the board, it becomes a Dame and can then move and capture forwards and backwards over any distance.
 It also jumps to capture, but only one Man at a time.
 A Dame must also choose the line that captures the most men.
 If a Man reaches the promotion square as part of a capture sequence, it does not promote.

 White wins by going to the square marked green.
 Black must land on the square marked red, because it is a multiple capture.
 White can then make the final capture.